zan112/WebSiteMockup/README.md

 # WebSiteMockup
 Using bootstrap5, css, JS,
-Mockup WebSite for parents and teraphist and companys.
+Mockup WebSite for parents, teraphist and companys.